graphql-dotnet/graphql-dotnet/samples/GraphQL.DataLoader.Sample.Default/README.md

 ## Source:
 https://github.com/graphql-dotnet/graphql-dotnet/issues/1211

-A sample project showcasing a basic car dealership system.
-The dealership is managed using SQLite, with data loading optimized by employing data loaders to fetch salespeople by name.
-This also supports retrieving their associated subgraph of assigned cars.
-The project is exposed as a GraphQL server using the `GraphQL.Server.All` package, and includes the Altair UI for interactive querying.
+A small sample Project.
+Where we have a very rudamentary Car Dealership, managed in SQLite and we use the Dataloader to Load the Salespeople by Name, in Case we want multiple, aswell as their SubGraph of Assigned Cars, exposing this as a GraphQl Server with the GraphQL.Server.All Package and Altair Ui.
+In this one we showcase the Default Dataloader Usage, defined in the Field Resolvers.